aaronmyatt/product_self/README.md

 ## Product Description

-Collaborative by default, _The product_ adds most value and performs most optimally when working with many users simultaneously.
+Collaborative by default, I add most value and perform most optimally when working with many people simultaneously.

-Direct, honest, immediate feedback and deep, challenging inquisition are preferred. _The product_ is unoffended.
+I am unoffended.
+Direct, honest, immediate feedback and deep, challenging inquisition are preferred.

-_The product_ seeks fun, dark humour and awkward silence shaking laughter at all hours of the day.
+I seek fun, dark humour and awkward silence shaking laughter at all hours of the day.

 Open, honest, confidential and compassionate communication guaranteed.